Integrating the Leap Motion with the HoloLens in Unity

-From my experience using the HDK (HoloLens Dev Kit) and searching forums online, I believe the case to be that it is not possible to create custom gestures for the HoloLens.
+I’ve used the HDK (HoloLens Dev Kit) for years and the gesture tracking is pretty limited.
+I haven’t found great evidence that it’s possible to create custom gestures for the HoloLens, through searching forums online.
 Because of this, I decided to integrate the Leap Motion with the HoloLens in order to create more granular interactions for AR.
-The Leap allows for skeletal tracking of each index, so further down the line we would be able to create our own gestures, and we can interact with diegetic interfaces in AR.
+The Leap allows for skeletal tracking of each index, so further down the line.

 - Using the HoloLens specific version of Unity, configure your project for HoloLens.

 - Import the Leap SDK.

 - Open one of the Leap demo scenes, and configure it for the HoloLens per the documentation.